CertainLach/SpaceIDE/README.md

     - [ ] Text
     - [ ] Voice
         - [ ] Finish Potato.RTC
+            - Find the way WebRTC is not works outside of Google Chrome
     - [X] Standalone
     - [X] Toggle button (While not in chat)
  - [ ] Finish collaboration on backend